jameson5555/scss_sugar/README.md

 A sugar to make .scss files color coded like .css files

-1) Run this in terminal
+1) Run this in terminal (first cd to wherever you want to save the file to)
 <pre>
 git clone git://github.com/jameson5555/scss_sugar.git
 </pre>